singlecoated/chroGPS2/README.md

 # chroGPS2
-Routines and data for chroGPS2 Bioconductor package in development
+Main routines, data and supplementary example code for several case studies using chroGPS2 Bioconductor package in development.